 Mr. Mokae… plays Zach with a brooding intensity, rising from quiescence to contempt and turning a moment of playacting into a moving recapitulation of the plight of the black man in South Africa.

 The two men are carried away by their game, forced into inevitable roles as antagonists.
 Together, they try to bridge the abyss.
 Even without a future to look forward to, the brothers cling to hope..."

 This production was directed by Athol Fugard.
 Susan Hilferty was responsible for costimes, Rusty Smith- settings, William B. Warfel- lighting, Margaret Adair- production stage manager.

 The cartoon of Mokae and Fugard is from the Hirschfeld archive- click on the image for the link.

 Alexandre Dumas The Count of Monte Cristo 1985

-A stage version of Alexandre Dumas´ novel directed by Peter
+A stage version of the novel by Alexandre Dumas (above) novel directed by Peter

 Sellars by the American National Theater.
 It ran

 between 9 May and 22 Jun 1985.
 Richard Thomas,

 Roscoe Lee Browne, Patti LuPone and Michael O'Keefe acted